 Associated Press, December 5, 2013

-California’s exports to Mexico are driven by computers and electronic products, which account for 31 percent of all California exports to Mexico.
-Although exports to Mexico decreased in 2009, a full rebound was made by 2010 and continued increasing throughout 2012.
+California’s exports to Mexico are driven by computers and electronic products, which account for 21 percent of all California exports to Mexico.
+Other top categories included transportation equipment, machinery, except electrical, and petroleum and coal products.

-Computers and electronic products remained California’s largest exports, accounting for 31 percent of all California exports to Canada.
+Computers and electronic products remained California’s largest exports, accounting for nearly 30 percent of all California exports to Canada.

-California exports to Mainland China totaled $14 billion in 2012.
-Computers and electronic products accounted for nearly 28 percent of exports to China.
+California exports to Mainland China totaled $16.4 billion in 2012.
+Computers and electronic products accounted for over 31 percent of exports to China.

-Exports to Hong Kong grew in 2012 to 7.8 billion.
+Exports to Hong Kong were nearly $7.8 billion in 2013.
 Hong Kong removed duty off wine in 2008, making it the first duty-free wine port amongst major economies.
 U.S. wine exports to Hong Kong went from $9 million in 2007 to $42 million in 2009.

-California exports to Japan totaled $13.1 billion in 2012.
-Computers and electronic products accounted for 23 percent of total exports.
+California exports to Japan totaled $12.7 billion in 2013.
+Computers and electronic products accounted for nearly 23 percent of total exports.

 Export Totals from California (In $ U.S. millions)